Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

-The GHZ state is a multi-partite entangled quantum state widely used in quantum protocols ranging from quantum cryptography to quantum sensing \cite{dqs_dv1, dqs_dv2exp, cka}.
+The GHZ state is a multipartite entangled quantum state widely used in quantum protocols ranging from quantum cryptography to quantum sensing \cite{dqs_dv1, dqs_dv2exp, cka}.
 In the standard basis of two-level quantum systems (qubits) it is defined as a superposition of two perfectly aligned states of all systems.
 Let us give a definition for 4-qubits, which is relevant to our paper, and the extension of which is straightforward:

 The phase between the terms is a matter of convention about how one defines the basis of particular systems, and does not reflect any essential properties of entanglement.

-In quantum optical scenarios, including our work, the qubit is often defined in a two-dimensional subspace spanned by vectors of the photon number basis.
-In particular we considerthe zero-photon state $|0\rangle$ and the one-photon state $|1\rangle$ as the optical qubit basis.
-In this convention, we can define a 4-partite GHZ state as follows \cite{shimizughz}

-The qubit and the optical photon-number qubit definitions are equivalent in the sense of formal definitions (up to renaming local basis elements), and in the operational sense, as in both cases an appropriate measurement can be constructed \cite{Takeoka2005, Takeoka2006, Ashhab2007, Ota2012, Nadlinger2022} which outcomes the same measurement statistics.
+Thus, we can choose the orthogonal basis of any systems, such as the energy levels of atom and the polarization, to describe the GHZ state.
+Here we mention that the GHZ states in this paper are described as

+We can obtain this GHZ state by applying bit-flip and phase-flip to the GHZ state in Eq.~\eqref{ghzorg}.
+It can be distributed in a network and used to estimate local parameters or their functions.

-Let us introduce GHZ state distribution protocols.
-We consider a star network shown in Fig. \ref{1}.
-The parameters $\theta_1$,...,$\theta_4$ and sensing stations $X_1$,...,$X_4$ are separated from each other.
-In the direct transmission scenario, Fig. \ref{1} $a)$, which is our reference, the GHZ state (\ref{ghzdef}) is generated by the central node and distributed to each station via an optical fiber characterized by transmittance $\eta$.
-Let us notice that in this scenario the GHZ state is encoded in the polarization qubit basis, $\ket{\leftrightarrow}=\ket{0}, \ket{\updownarrow}=\ket{1}$,
+Let us consider the following GHZ state distribution protocols.
+We consider a star network shown in Fig.~\ref{1}.
+The parameters $\theta_0$,...,$\theta_3$ and the respective sensing stations $X_0$,...,$X_3$ are separated from each other.
+The direct transmission protocol, Fig.~\ref{1}(a), typically applies the polarized GHZ states \cite{dqs_dv2exp,qpds},

-It is necessary to distribute all photons to the appropriate stations.
-Therefore, the distribution success probability decreases exponentially as $\eta^M$, where $M$ is the number of sensing stations.
+where $\ket{H}$ and $\ket{V}$ are vertical and horizontal polarization that are orthogonal basis to each other and $\ket{H}=\ket{0}, \ket{V}=\ket{1}$.
+The GHZ states are generated by the central station locally and distributed to each station via an optical fiber characterized by transmittance $\eta$.
+In this strategy, it is necessary to distribute all photons to the appropriate stations, therefore, the distribution success probability decreases exponentially as $\eta^M$, where $M$ is the number of sensing stations.